radiosmersh/FH2Download/README.md

 # FH2 Download Assistant

-A webapplication build on Electron to help facilitate the download and installation of Project Reality: Battlefield 2.
+A webapplication build on Electron to help facilitate the download and installation of Forgotten Hope 2.
 Uses BitTorrent as download protocol using WebTorrent library.

 ## Functionality